-Syracuse is a medium-sized city of about 140,000 people located in Onondaga County (U.S. Census, 2014).
+Syracuse is a medium-sized city in Onondaga County with approximately 143,378 residents (U.S. Census, 2016).
 The geographic location and diverse population offers a wide range of activities to neighborhood residents, including the arts, museums, cultural festivals, eclectic dining, shopping centers, athletics, and parks.